Lynsoo/atlas-outreach-data-tools-framework/README.md

 ### Analysis
 The files in the root directory of the installation are the various run scripts.
 Configuration files can be found in the *Configurations* folder.

-As a first test to check whether everything works fine you can simply run a preconfigured analyis via
+As a first test to check whether everything works fine you can simply run a preconfigured analysis via

 >     python RunScript.py -a TTbarAnalysis -s "WW, WZ"